azaharafernandezguizan/myPlannedTasks/index.md

 3. Read some **documentation** that I have been saving:

-   Read the book .NET Microservices – Architecture for Containerized .NET Applications
+   Read the book .NET Microservices – Architecture for Containerized .NET Applications --> Done

    Read the book _Vue.js_ of Jose Dongil